Erie Co. Sheriff Announces Heroin Raid Arrest

-BUFFALO, N.Y. - The Erie County Sheriff's Office and multiple partner agencies have scheduled a news conference for 4:45 p.m.
-Friday to announce two major heroin raids, and the arrest of an alleged dealer.
+BUFFALO, N.Y. - The Erie County Sheriff's Office and multiple partner agencies announced on Friday the arrest of a 45-year-old Cheektowaga man, accused of intending to deal heroin and possessing an estimated 10,000 individual doses of the drug.

-According to the Sheriff's Office, authorities seized more than 200 grams of heroin during two separate raids.
+According to the Sheriff's Office, authorities seized more than 200 grams of heroin during two separate raids in Cheektowaga on Friday.
+The raids, carried out in collaboration with the DEA and the Cheektowaga Police Department, led to the arrest of Eddie Fields, who now faces two felony charges.

-In collaboration with the Erie County District Attorney, the Drug Enforcement Agency and both the Cheektowaga and Buffalo police departments, the Sheriff's Office will be announcing the arrest of a "Cheektowaga heroin dealer," a spokesperson for Sheriff Tim Howard said in a media release.
-It is not yet clear what charges that alleged dealer will face.
+Erie County Sheriff Tim Howard said the case was a "high-priority," as the county continues to battle the deadly opioid epidemic along with the rest of the country.

-WGRZ will stream the news conference from downtown Buffalo at 4:45 p.m.
+Erie County District Attorney John Flynn said there is no evidence at this point to suggest Fields' heroin led to any overdoses, but he said this investigation was necessary to wipe a dangerous drugs off the streets.

 © 2017 WGRZ-TV